ebi-webcomponents/nightingale/packages/nightingale-sequence/README.md

 #### `data?: string|null (default null)`

-For compatibility purposes with other components the sequen can also be set using this property.
+For compatibility purposes with other components the sequence can also be set using this property.

 ### Other attributes and parameters